anshadafu/gcloud-automation/README.md

 Python code for automate Start/Stop/Restart the Cloud SQL at user given time

-For this automation we are using follwoing Google Services
+For this automation we are using following Google Services
    - Cloud Pub/Sub
    - Cloud Function
    - Cloud scheduler